giantswarm/docs/src/content/basics/aws-architecture/index.md

 ---
 title: The Giant Swarm AWS platform
-description: Description of the Giant Swarm platform on Amazon Web Servcies (AWS), how it looks like and which features offers
+description: Description of the Giant Swarm platform on Amazon Web Services (AWS), how it looks like and which features offers
 weight: 50
 type: page
 categories: ["basics"]